Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

-As well testing for certain parameters is an objective way to determine whether a water change needs to be performed, as well as frequency and percentage.
+As well, testing for certain parameters is an objective way to determine whether a water change needs to be performed, as well as frequency and percentage.

 Use your nitrate level as a gauge (in an established aquarium) when to change your water.
 If your goal is to keep nitrates below 40 ppm, change water whenever nitrates reach this level.

 Please note for marine aquarists; an average protein skimmer often cannot keep up with the organic waste output of an average stocked marine aquarium (although many modern Marine Protein Skimmers do a much better job than they did as recently as the 1990s).
 This means water changes along with other methods for organic removal and nitrate control are still usually necessary in marine aquariums with a protein skimmer.
 There are obviously exceptions in a reef aquarium with large amounts of live rock and live sand, heavy plant or green algae growth, and light animal load.
-Even then added mineral elements need to be replaced in a closed aquarium system.

 I often have told my clients/customers that Nitrate removal was an important reason for water changes, and utilizing vacuuming as a method of removing organic mulm is an effective way of maintaining low nitrates (especially in the absence of nitrogen reducing anaerobic filter bed).